Last updated on January 2nd, 2023

 If you’ve used specific manipulations to achieve your final product, including those details could make the viewer’s experience more profound.

 When you begin to customize your portfolio, remember that it should match the brand you have created for your business.

 Treat yourself like your first client and pay attention to the bigger picture that you’re creating.
 Show that you have the skills to think on a grand scale while paying attention to the details.
 When you step back and look at your branded material, is it telling one cohesive story?
 Will your audience get a sense of who you are and what you’re about?

-When you’re building the perfect online portfolio, you’re showcasing both your work and your personality at the same time.
+When you’re building the perfect online portfolio, you’re showcasing both your graphic design work and your personality at the same time.
 It should reflect your voice, interests and skills.
 Within a few seconds of scanning your portfolio, it should be easy to get a sense of who you are and what you’re about.

 As much as we like to think that our work speaks for itself, a bit of background information can go a long way.
 Frame your work by letting potential clients know a bit about who you are.